-- Clients can get a flu shot from their healthcare team. - Your family members, caregivers and visitors can get a flu shot from the Rexall Pharmacy at Baycrest or from a flu shot clinic in their community.
+- Clients can get a flu shot from their healthcare team. - Your family members, caregivers and visitors can get a flu shot from a flu shot clinic in their community.

 Medication safety

 What can I do to help with medication safety?